The Kensington Diary

 Why we joined a Private Family Member's Club: Benefits and Value

 The concept of family oriented members clubs is not entirely new.
 The Hurlingham Club has been around since 1987, visited by families looking for recreational time.
-It has an extremely long waitlist and so don't hold your breathe about getting in anytime soon.
+It has an extremely long waitlist and so don't hold your breath about getting in anytime soon.

 So what's the lowdown on these private members clubs versus independent classes?
 Having tried and tested all these options, I included what I see as the perks and downsides to each below.